GDX-X/PS2-OPL-CFG-Compatibility-Database/README.md

 # PS2-OPL-CFG-Compatibility-Database

-I created this repository to list all game compatibilities that we need for OPL
+I created this repository to list all game compatibilities modes that we need for OPL

 This script was created to be used mainly with PFS Batchkit Manager